 Well, the most important thing is to tell you (or your parents) how you can go about getting answers to your questions.
-We provide a list of members of the committee, other useful academic contacts in the science or other academic departments or Career Services Office.
+We provide a list of members of the committee, other useful academic contacts in the science or other academic departments, or the Career Connections Center.
 These are the same people that can be contacted once you decide to matriculate at Clark.
 They are not all equally qualified to answer all your questions, but they can steer you to a proper source.

 Most knowledgeable are the members of the Premedical and Predental Advisory Committee.
 These are full-time faculty members who come from within and outside the sciences and who are likely to teach prehealth students and are interested in helping them.

-They have become knowledgeable through many years of experience, by visiting many of the health professional schools, by checking useful websites, by attending national and regional meetings of advisers and medical school admissions personnel, by reading relevant publications and by participating in national and regional “restricted” listservices.
-If you are interested in other options, you can find out about them from the Career Services Office.
+They have become knowledgeable through many years of experience, by visiting many of the health professional schools, checking useful websites, attending national and regional meetings of advisers and medical school admissions personnel, reading relevant publications, and participating in national and regional “restricted” list services.
+If you are interested in other options, you can find out about them from the Career Connections Center.
 And you can also contact individual faculty members in other academic departments if you have specific questions about their majors or other programs.
 As a general rule, members of the Biochemistry/Molecular Biology, Biology, and Chemistry Departments know what is going on, and many have served on the committee.
 There are also faculty from Physics, Math, Psychology, Sociology, and English who can be very helpful.